KaranveerB/Multi-Keyboard-Dvorak-AHK/README.md

 ## Credit
 [Original project](https://gist.github.com/troynt/205106) by [troynt](https://github.com/troynt).
-Note that the project was indirectly forked from the original git gist to this git repo.
+Note that this project was indirectly forked from the original git gist to this git repo.

 ## Warning